apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/030-lesson-1-learn-about-the-data-set.md

 ---
-title: "Lession 1: Learn about the Data Set"
+title: "Lesson 1: Learn about the Data Set"
 parent: "Learn Drill with the MapR Sandbox"
 ---
 ## Goal